ChiefChingu/ideagogo/README.md

 This project is designed with the mobile user in mind: mobile first and desktop second.
 The mobile viewport is the baseline.
 Media queries are used to handle the larger  viewports.

 The wireframes are found [here](https://github.com/ChiefChingu/ideagogo/blob/master/Ideagogo%20-%20wireframes.pdf).

+### Surface Plane
+The final product can be viewed [here](https://ideagogo.herokuapp.com).

+#### Typography
+For this project the Google font Roboto is used.
+Roboto is an open source, sans-serif font originally developed by Google for Android.
+Its a modern, crisp typeface which fits perfectly in this project.

+#### Color palette
+The background color is white: easy on the eye, provides a clean and clear background.
+This makes it possible to add accents with these contrasting colors:

+- Blue for background of hero and mobile menu (#e0f0fa).
+- Pink for contrast (#e84d74).

+The contrasting colors are checked in a [color blind web page filter](https://www.toptal.com/designers/colorfilter) with good results on all filters.